Azure/azure-sdk-for-python/doc/deprecation_process.md

     >
     > This package is no longer being maintained, as the service has been retired.
 There is no replacement package for this package.

+  - If the Azure service no longer exists, a new non-Azure service has replaced it, and existing customers should be directed to the new service's Rest API docs/repo.

+    > # Microsoft Azure SDK for Python
+    >
+    > This package is no longer being maintained.
+Please refer to the samples in the [My New Service repo](https://github.com/microsoft/my-new-service/tree/main) instead.
+    >
+    > For additional support, please open a new issue in the [Issues](https://github.com/microsoft/my-new-service/issues) section of the My New Service repo.

 ## CHANGELOG.md and _version.py

 - Update the version in the `azure/mypackage/_version.py` file to the next beta or patch version.
 This file may be called `version.py` if your package is very old.
 For example: